NFL Super Bowl 2024 Guide: When is it, how to watch, half-time show and latest odds - Yahoo Sports

 Due to the addition of a game to the NFL regular season, the Super Bowl has been pushed out of its usual slot on the first Sunday in February.

-Due to the Super Bowl being played in Las Vegas, the start will be earlier than usual due to the need for it to fall into the primetime viewing slot on the east coast.
+Due to the Super Bowl being played in Las Vegas, the start is earlier than usual in order to hit a primetime viewing slot on the east coast.

 Where is Super Bowl 2024 being played?